Anaminus/roblox-library/modules/Spek/README.md

 Used to run speks.
 The results are represented as a tree.
 Each node in the tree has a key, and can be visited using a path.

-Converting to a string displays formatted results of the last run.
+Converting to a string displays formatted results of the latest run.
 Metrics are tabulated per plan.

 Note that the runner requires spek modules as-is.